Nowhere (1997 film): Home media

 In the United States, the film was released on VHS.
 On December 10, 1997, it was also released on LaserDisc in the United States by Image Entertainment, who handled many other LaserDisc releases.

 Elsewhere, it was made available on DVD in the United Kingdom, where it was released on a Region 2 DVD.
 It was later re-released in the United Kingdom in 2013 featuring a commentary track with Gregg Araki, James Duval, Rachel True, and Jordan Ladd.
 For Australia, it was released on VHS in late 1997, and then received a 2005 DVD release by 20th Century Fox Home Entertainment South Pacific.
 In Australia, it garnered an R18+ rating (equivalent to an NC-17 rating in the U.S.) due to a combination of sexual references, drug references and medium level violence.
 However, in the U.S. itself, the film received a less restrictive rating by the MPAA.

-Strand Releasing announced plans to release a 4K restoration of Nowhere, including scenes not shown in the theatrical version for MPAA ratings purposes, in late 2023.
+Strand Releasing announced plans to release a 4K restoration of Nowhere, including scenes removed from the theatrical version for MPAA ratings purposes, in late 2023.
 On September 16, 2023, the restoration debuted alongside The Doom Generation and Totally F***ed Up, Araki's other films in his Teen Apocalypse trilogy, at the Academy Museum of Motion Pictures in Los Angeles.
 On September 24, 2024, The Criterion Collection released this restored version of the film as part of its Gregg Araki's Teen Apocalypse Trilogy set.